Whole Foods Market: Toxins

-Criticism and controversies
+In September 2018, Whole Foods was ordered to pay $1,643,500 due to "mishandling of hazardous wastes and materials included batteries, electronic devices, ignitable liquids, aerosol products, cleaning agents, and other flammable, reactive, and toxic materials" at its California stores over the prior five years.

+Public image and legal issues

 Whole Foods Market is considered anti-labor by most worker organizations, and it has been criticized that its products may not be as progressive as they are touted to be.
 Author Michael Pollan has contended that the supermarket chain has done well in expanding the organic market but has done so at the cost of local foods, regional producers, and distributors.
-Parts of the debate have taken place publicly through a series of letters between Pollan and Whole Foods Market CEO John Mackey.
+Parts of the debate have taken place publicly through a series of letters between Pollan and Whole Foods CEO John Mackey.